The Incumbent Counter-Playbook for AI Startups

 4. Alternative Distribution

-Incumbents own the major distribution channels.
+Incumbents own the major distribution channel — as explored in how AI is restructuring the traditional value chain — s.
 Startups must find, create, or exploit channels incumbents cannot access.

 The alternative distribution playbook includes: